This page discusses Acupuncture IVF support.

 A typical consultation begins with assessing the health of both partners.
 The first step is to understand the current state of health and wellbeing in each partner to determine what kind of care is required and for whom.
 This involves seeing the male partner’s semen analysis (if required), blood tests, and an understanding of the state of his general health.
 Men are very simple in this regard, for women its a little more complex.
 For the female partner, There is a need to understand the cycle regularity, quality of menstruation, ovulation timing/quality, cervical mucus quality, viewing of Basal Body Temperature charts if available, hormonal panels and other blood tests, internal ultrasound/tubal patency/laparoscopy results (if they have been performed), and a general understanding of her health.

-Our practitioners utilises a versatile approach to encourage self healing that explores both the East Asian and western traditions of medicine.
+Our practitioners utilise a versatile approach to encourage self-healing that explores both the East Asian and western traditions of medicine.
 This may involve acupuncture, both traditional Chinese and very gentle Japanese styles of practice, moxibustion (heat therapy), Cupping therapy, soft tissue release techniques such as abdominal massage, dietary and lifestyle modifications, Herbal medicine including Chinese and Western herbs, and integrative natural medicines.

 Robert has over a decades experience working with patients who have fertility, pregnancy or women’s health concerns and those undergoing IVF treatments.
 Robert incorporates the latest scientific research into his treatments and combines these with traditional, holistic approaches.
 He commonly works with gynaecologists, obstetricians, and reproductive specialists and firmly believes in the integration of medicine, combining the best of East and West.
 Robert completed his clinical internship in the Gynaecology department of Shanghai Shu Guang Hospital and went on to complete further training in natural fertility and IVF support.
 Lachlan McDonald works with Robert and assists in these treatments.